-A boxy, tall, flat-sided SUV, the G Class is unique in its design and its longevity, with only the Jeep Wrangler and Toyota FJ Cruiser lending the same off-road-centric, retro feel.
-Those who want the same kind of feel would have to otherwise consider an older Land Rover Defender or ancient Toyota Land Cruiser, now that the entire HUMMER brand has been consigned to history's junkyard and Toyota has discontinued the FJ Cruiser.
+A boxy, tall, flat-sided SUV, the G-Class is unique in its design and its longevity, with only the Jeep Wrangler lending the same off-road-centric, retro feel.
+Those who want the same kind of old-school manners would have to otherwise consider a used Land Rover Defender or ancient Toyota Land Cruiser, now that the entire HUMMER brand has been consigned to history's junkyard and Toyota has discontinued the FJ Cruiser.

-Driving the G-Wagen is unlike any newer vehicle.
-The beltline is rather low, and passengers are surrounded by tall glass windows, with a good perch ahead over the hood.
-There’s barely seating for five, and entry/exit is challenging, but the seats themselves are quite nicely formed.
-Although newer versions of the G-Wagen have plenty of power on tap, the G feels top-heavy and cumbersome and won’t respond kindly to quick changes of direction.
-There’s also considerably more road noise than anything else in the Mercedes-Benz stable, although upholstery and trim are top-notch, with heated-and-cooled seats, a heated-steering wheel, and a leather-padded dash.
+Driving the G-Wagen is unlike piloting any newer vehicle.
+The belt line is rather low, and passengers are surrounded by tall glass windows, with a good view ahead over the hood.
+There’s barely seating for five, entry/exit is challenging, and the seats are somewhat flat with short bottom cushions.
+Although today's G-Wagen has plenty of power on tap, the big 'ute feels top-heavy and cumbersome and won’t respond kindly to quick changes of direction.
+There’s also considerably more road noise than anything else in the Mercedes-Benz stable, though upholstery and trim are top-notch, with heated-and-cooled seats, a heated-steering wheel, and a leather-padded dash.